ONSdigital/The-Train/README.md

 # The Train

-Transactional file publishing tool over HTTP.
+Transactional file publishing tool over HTTP, inspired by The Train from The Magic Roundabout.

-Inspired by The Train from The Magic Roundabout.
+Runs an embedded Jetty server that accepts files in parallel over HTTP and commits them to a local directory, backing up replaced files as necessary and providing optional encryption.

 ## Basics